Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/2-Blockspace_Slides.md

 In interoperable blockchain applications, the application is only as good as the weakest chain it relies upon.

-It is important not to mix different qualities of blockspace, due to toxicity risks.
+It is important not to mix high-quality blockspace with low-quality, due to toxicity risks.

 ---